 OnlyFans: A subscription-based online platform that allows creators to sell their video streams and content.
-It originally gained notoriety during the COVID-I9 pandemic and is/was used by those in the pornography industry, models, escorts, and others to supplement their income.
+It originally gained notoriety during the COVID-19 pandemic and is/was used by those in the pornography industry, models, escorts, and others to supplement their income.

-Periscope: An app (owned by Twitter) that allowed users to broadcast live streaming video.
+Periscope: An application (owned by Twitter) that allowed users to broadcast live streaming video.
 It was shuttered as of October 2020.

-Pharming: This is a method by which scammers try to get personal/private information from users by directing them to fake websites which look legitimate.
+Pharming: Pronounced 'farming', this is a method by which scammers try to get personal/private information from users by directing them to false, bogus, - or 'spoof' - websites which look legitimate in their web browser.

-Phishing A technique used to gain personal information, usually by means of fraudulent e-mails.
+Phishing: A technique used to gain personal information, usually by means of fraudulent e-mails.